dwk5123/android-altbeacon-module/README.md

 ### Altbeacon.beaconServiceIsBound()

-Checks the current activity is binded to the current application context.
+Checks the beacon service is binded to the current application context.
 See description of bindBeaconService for more details.

 ### Altbeacon.setBackgroundMode(boolean flag)